We will reply to your message within an hour.

 Use these tools with low-horsepower, manual milling machines.
 They have clamps for holding inserts that do not have a mounting hole.
 Replaceable carbide-insert end mills reduce waste and cost in high-volume jobs—when the cutting edges dull, replace the carbide inserts instead of the entire end mill.

-Use these end mills for general purpose work in most material, such as aluminum, brass, bronze, iron, and steel.
-They have scooped corners for rounding the sharp edges of your workpiece.
+Use these versatile end mills for milling in most material, including aluminum, brass, bronze, iron, and steel.

-Made of solid carbide, these end mills are harder, stronger, and more wear resistant than high-speed steel and cobalt steel for the longest life and best finish on hard material.
-Use them to round sharp corners on the edge of your workpiece.
+The cutting end of these end mills is solid carbide, which is harder, stronger, and more wear resistant than high-speed steel and cobalt steel for the longest life and best finish.

 With better heat and wear resistance than high-speed steel, these cobalt steel end mills run at higher speeds and provide better performance on hard material.
 They have scooped corners for rounding the sharp edges of your workpiece.